Corporate Social Responsibility

-At Marriott Harrison LLP, our aim is to make the maximum positive impact possible from a community perspective by learning about the relationship between our business and the community in which we operate.
+At Marriott Harrison LLP, our aim is to endeavour to make the maximum positive impact possible from a community perspective by understanding the relationship between our business and the community in which we operate.

 - Encourage social inclusion

 - Engage with local community initiatives

 - Develop people and places in our community